• Skip to main content

 Jump to Recipe·Print Recipe

 A simple chicken brine recipe with only 3 ingredients that produces juicy and moist chicken!
-Flavor it up with your favorite seasonings and BBQ sauce when ready to cook on the grill or whatever you chose to cook your chicken with.
+Flavor it up with your favorite seasonings and BBQ when ready to cook on the grill or smoker.

 The outcome of this chicken was so flavorful and it reminded me of this Woodfire restaurant near me that makes some of THE BEST smoked chicken.
 The chicken was so juicy and tender and now I can't wait to make leftovers with it this week.
 I'll have my method for how I smoke it up on my blog Wednesday